U.S. Route 311: History

 In May 2018, AASHTO approved a request by NCDOT to eliminate 37.03 mi between Randleman and Winston-Salem, moving the southern terminus from I-73/US 220 in Randleman to Martin Luther King, Jr. Boulevard in Winston-Salem, as all but 7.27 mi of this section is freeway which already has other primary designations; those non-redundant sections would be reassigned secondary North Carolina routes.
 In January 2019, NCDOT officially eliminated the section.
 Despite this, signage for US 311 from along I-74 southeast of High Point to its former southern terminus at I-73/US 220 in Randleman remains as of June 2023.

+In September 2024, AASHTO received another request by NCDOT to eliminate 5.15 mi in Winston-Salem, moving the southern terminus again from Martin Luther King, Jr. Boulevard in Winston-Salem to the Winston-Salem Northern Beltway (now part of I-74) in Walkertown.
+AASHTO would approve the request in October 2024.

+In November 2024, US 311 was relocated onto the newly constructed Harville–Saunders Parkway, moving its northern terminus to an interchange with US 58 and the western terminus of State Route 1260 (SR 1260) in Danville.
+The former route following Berry Hill Road north of Harville-Saunders Parkway to US 311's previous northern terminus at U.S. Route 58 Business (US 58 Bus.) and SR 872 (Meadowview Drive) was redesignated as U.S. Route 311 Alternate (US 311 Alt.).
+Although US 311 Alt. was designated as an alternate route, it does not reconnect to US 311 near Danville; instead its northern end is at US 58 Bus.

 North Carolina Highway 897

 North Carolina Highway 897 (NC 897) was an original state highway that traversed from NC 60/NC 65, in Winston-Salem, to SR 33 at the Virginia state line.
 Going north on Liberty Street, from 4th Street, in Winston-Salem, it went at a northeasterly route along Old Walkertown Road and Pine Hall Road to Pine Hall.
 Continuing northeasterly, it connects Madison, Mayodan, Stoneville and Price, North Carolina before reaching the Virginia state line.
 In 1925, it was renumbered as part of NC 77.
 Today, all of the Forsyth and Stokes section of NC 897 have been downgraded to secondary roads; while the Pine Hall to Madison section is part of US 311 and the Madison to Stoneville is part of US 220 Business.